minavarlii/minavarlii/README.md

 - Azerbaijani (Fluent)

 ### 🎯 Currently
-- Improving testing, documentation, and reliability in personal projects
+- Working on personal and academic projects
-- Exploring automation, CI/CD, and developer productivity tools
+- Expanding technical knowledge and practical skills
-- Preparing for software engineering internships and working student roles
+- Preparing for internships